JDubbTX/OpenIBMi/src/posts/2023-10-12-Base64-Encoding.md

 With that understanding, if you want to base64 encode / decode like the rest of the world, and you probably do, you need to make a CCSID adjustments to your code:

+{% columns %}

+{% cols "bg-gray-100 rounded-lg" %}

+In this version, the only modification needed was to add the CCSID keyword to the definition for `PlainText`.
+I used the specific value of `1208`, but could also have used `*UTF8`.

+{% endcols %}

+{% cols "bg-gray-100 rounded-lg" %}

 ``` diff-rpgle
 **free
 ctl-opt actgrp(*new) bnddir('BNDUTIL');